QubesOS/qubes-doc/user/advanced-configuration/disposablevm-customization.md

 ### Create the sys-firewall DisposableVM

-1. Create `sys-firewall` DisposableVM
+1. Create `sys-firewall` DisposableVM:

        [user@dom0 ~]$ qvm-create --template <DisposableVM-Template-Name> --class DispVM --label green disp-sys-firewall

-2. Set `disp-sys-firewall` to provide network for other VMs
+2. Set `disp-sys-firewall` to provide network for other VMs:

        [user@dom0 ~]$ qvm-prefs disp-sys-firewall provides_network true

-3. Set `disp-sys-net` as the NetVM for `disp-sys-firewall`
+3. Set `disp-sys-net` as the NetVM for `disp-sys-firewall`:

        [user@dom0 ~]$ qvm-prefs disp-sys-firewall netvm disp-sys-net

-4. Set `disp-sys-firewall` as NetVM for other AppVMs
+4. Set `disp-sys-firewall` as NetVM for other AppVMs:

        [user@dom0 ~]$ qvm-prefs <vm_name> netvm disp-sys-firewall

-5. _(recommended)_ Set `disp-sys-firewall` to auto-start when Qubes boots
+5. _(recommended)_ Set `disp-sys-firewall` to auto-start when Qubes boots:

        [user@dom0 ~]$ qvm-prefs disp-sys-firewall autostart true

-6. _(recommended)_ Disable the `appmenus-dispvm` feature: disp-sys-firewall is not itself a DisposableVM template.
-Note: this is only necessary if you enabled the `appmenus-dispvm` feature for the DisposableVM template.
+6. _(recommended)_ Disable the `appmenus-dispvm` feature, as disp-sys-firewall is not itself a DisposableVM template (Note: this is only necessary if you enabled the `appmenus-dispvm` feature for the DisposableVM template):

        [user@dom0 ~]$ qvm-features disp-sys-firewall appmenus-dispvm ''

-7. _(optional)_ Set `disp-sys-firewall` as the default NetVM
+7. _(optional)_ Set `disp-sys-firewall` as the default NetVM:

        [user@dom0 ~]$ qubes-prefs default_netvm disp-sys-firewall

 ### Create the sys-usb DisposableVM

-1. Create the `disp-sys-usb`
+1. Create the `disp-sys-usb`:

        [user@dom0 ~]$ qvm-create --template <disposablevm-template-name> --class DispVM --label red disp-sys-usb

-2. Set the `disp-sys-usb` virtualization mode to hvm
+2. Set the `disp-sys-usb` virtualization mode to hvm:

        [user@dom0 ~]$ qvm-prefs disp-sys-usb virt_mode hvm

-3. Set `disp-sys-usb` NetVM to none
+3. Set `disp-sys-usb` NetVM to none:

        [user@dom0 ~]$ qvm-prefs disp-sys-usb netvm ""

-4. List all available PCI devices
+4. List all available PCI devices:

        [user@dom0 ~]$ qvm-pci

-5. Attach the USB controller to the `disp-sys-usb`
+5. Attach the USB controller to the `disp-sys-usb`:

      >_**Note:**_ Most of the commonly used USB controllers (all Intel integrated controllers) require the `-o no-strict-reset=True` option to be set.
 Instructions detailing how this option is set can be found [here](/doc/pci-devices/#no-strict-reset).

        [user@dom0 ~]$ qvm-pci attach --persistent disp-sys-usb <backined>:<bdf>

-6. _(optional)_ Set `disp-sys-usb` to auto-start when Qubes boots
+6. _(optional)_ Set `disp-sys-usb` to auto-start when Qubes boots:

        [user@dom0 ~]$ qvm-prefs disp-sys-usb autostart true

-7. _(recommended)_ Disable the `appmenus-dispvm` feature: disp-sys-usb is not itself a DisposableVM template.
-Note: this is only necessary if you enabled the `appmenus-dispvm` feature for the DisposableVM template.
+7. _(recommended)_ Disable the `appmenus-dispvm` feature, as disp-sys-usb is not itself a DisposableVM template (Note: this is only necessary if you enabled the `appmenus-dispvm` feature for the DisposableVM template):

        [user@dom0 ~]$ qvm-features disp-sys-usb appmenus-dispvm ''

-8. Users should now follow instructions on [How to hide USB controllers from dom0](/doc/usb-qubes/#how-to-hide-all-usb-controllers-from-dom0)
+8. Users should now follow instructions on [How to hide USB controllers from dom0](/doc/usb-qubes/#how-to-hide-all-usb-controllers-from-dom0).

 9. At this point, your mouse may not work.
    Edit the `qubes.InputMouse` policy file in dom0, which is located here: